Saradindu Mukherjee

-He is remembered for his heroics in the 1990-91 Asia Cup where he was India's preferred spinner in the tournament, ahead of Venkatapathy Raju and Ravi Shastri.
+He is remembered for his heroics in the 1990-91 Asia Cup, which he won with his national side, where he was India's preferred spinner in the tournament, ahead of Venkatapathy Raju and Ravi Shastri.
 Mukherjee conceded 3.37 runs an over in the tournament from 29 overs.
 Despite being the most miserly of the Indian bowlers, he never played for India again.
-Of all Indian bowlers who have bowled 75 balls since 1990, Mukherjee has been the most economic.
+Of all Indian bowlers who have bowled 75 balls since 1990, Mukherjee has been the most economical.
+He was part of the IPL Bangla commentary team in the 11th edition of the tournament.

 Saradindu Mukherjee is also credited for having taken a hat-trick on his Ranji Trophy debut.